Growing Cut Flowers from Seed: Seed Starting 101

 Here are some good cut flower tips from all that I’ve learned throughout the years with my own cut flower garden.

 You can start seeds in just about anything that holds soil and drains water.
-If you are just starting out and want to save some money on supplies, you can create holes in the bottom of egg cartons, plastic cups, or Dixie cups and use them as containers.
+If you are starting out and want to save money on supplies, you can create holes in the bottom of egg cartons, plastic cups, or Dixie cups and use them as containers.

 Peat pots are a good option as well.